vinodkd/cuke4jas/readme.md

   * wire up onload() so jasmine.execute() is called
 * import the step definitions file into the cuke4jas specrunner.html.
 * load up the feature file, and pass it to cuke4jas by defining a link element with the location of the feature spec as its href.
-  * it now creates a jasmine spec on the fly and maps text to functions in the step definitions directory similar to cucumber and executes the spec
+  * it now creates a jasmine spec on the fly and maps text to functions in the steps directory similar to cucumber and executes the spec

 Current Status
 --------------